 Don’t listen to the haters, this is a perfect time to start a podcast.
-It doesn’t look like we’re going anywhere for the time being, and if you’ve been tossing around an idea for a podcast then what do you have to lose.
+It doesn’t look like they’re going anywhere for the time being, and if you’ve been tossing around an idea for a podcast then what do you have to lose?
 Storytelling is one of the oldest art forms, and thanks to technology you can now record something in your room and have it heard by thousands of people all over the world, if not millions.
-So if you’re wondering how to record a podcast at home, then this is for you.
+So if you’re wondering how to record a podcast at home, this is for you.

 First, come up with a topic

 This may seem like a no-brainer, but if you don’t know what you want to talk about then don’t bother reading on.
 Take some time for reflection and figure out what it is that you’re passionate about and figure out what about your point of view would make your podcast interesting.
 If you have a truly great story or great ideas to share, it won’t matter if you record it on an old cell phone from ’06 or a brand new $1000 microphone.
 Of course, we’ll get into the technical aspect in a bit, but story first, gear second.

 Related: How to write a song